jimberley/learnings/README.md

 # learnings
-Repo for learning Ruby and friends.
+Repo for learning Ruby, and friends, and probably other stuff.

 This whole repo is to be a brain dump of things that I use to learn Ruby and other scripting languages better.